ChithraLekha-004/2048-game/README.md

 Board Representation

 The board is a one-dimensional array representing an N×N grid.

-For example, a 4×4 board is stored as an array of 16 elements.
+Example: a 4×4 board is stored as an array of 16 elements.

 Move Logic